-Public Relations and Publications Office (706-737-1444)
+Public Relations and Publications Office (706-737-1444) www.auq.edu/public relations/

 The Office of Public Relations and Publications offers and coordinates services to enhance the visibility and accurately project the image of Augusta State University.
 The office is responsible for news/media relations, publications, advertising, institutional identity, web design, and strategic public relations planning.